Kong/docs.konghq.com/app/dev-portal/portals/customization/custom-pages.md

 > *`home` is a special page representing the `/` path.
 If this page is deleted, you'll need to create it from the Pages API.*

 {:.important}
-> *Custom pages are limited to 1 000 000 characters*
+> Custom pages are limited to 1 000 000 characters.

 #### Reserved paths